 - Specificity – If your training is not specific to your goal, then you could end up making zero measureable progress.
 This means training needs to be both rider and event specific.
 On a psychological level, specificity can be seen as meaningful and purposeful practice.

 - Frequency & Intensity – Skills are not acquired linearly, and can happen in jumps and steps.
-If training is not frequent or intense enough, then progression through these steps could be so slow that you don’t progress at all.
+If training is not frequent or intense enough, then you might not make any progress.

 - Simple vs Complex Skills– Simple skills can often be practiced out of context in a predictable environment, whereas complex skills are much closer to the environment your goal is focused on.
 For example, learning to jump by bunnyhopping over a stick, is a simple skill or technique.
 Clearing an unfamiliar jump, on a wet downhill track, with a technical steep run in, is a complex skill.
 While these two actions have aspects in common, there are some key technical differences.